monix/monix-connect/docs/redis.md

 ## Codecs

-In the previous sections we learned how to create a connection to redis and to start using the `RedisCmd` with its different redis modules.
+In the previous sections it was shown how to create a connection to redis and to start using the `RedisCmd` with its different redis modules.
 The connection that we created was a resource that provided a `RedisCmd[String, String]` was expecting `Strings` for both _Keys_ and _Values_.
 In order to decide how do we want our redis connection to encode and decode k and v, we would need to pass a custom `Codec` both for key and value.
 A `Codec`